nxing831/encrossing.github.io/_pages/about.md

 ---
 permalink: /
-title: "nicole: self-declared fishing extraordinaire & math enjoyer"
+title: "the internet schemes of a self-declared fishing extraordinaire & math enjoyer"
 author_profile: true
 redirect_from:
   - /about/